-Resolution No. 387/2008 of the Polish Financial Supervision Authority of December 17 2008 on determining the credit worthiness ratings assigned by external credit assessment institutions, which can be used by a bank in order to determine capital requirements and scope of the use of these ratings, as well as links between ratings and credit quality steps (PFSA (KNF) Official Journal from 2008, No. 8, item 41).
+Resolution on the external credit rating - Resolution No. 387/2008 of the Polish Financial Supervision Authority of December 17 2008 on determining the credit worthiness ratings assigned by external credit assessment institutions, which can be used by a bank in order to determine capital requirements and scope of the use of these ratings, as well as links between ratings and credit quality steps (KNF Official Journal from 2008, No. 8, item 41).